-October 31 is approaching at a rapid rate so it’s time to get spooky!
+It’s time to get spooky!
 And so, instead of scaring yourself by browsing the news these days since COVID-19 emerged, why not do it the old-fashioned way?
 Read about, or even go looking for some actual haunted grounds and spirits.
 There are a number of spots in Auckland that are known for some paranormal activity, so let’s dive into the list and get spooked out, shall we?
 [Featured image: Ján Jakub Naništa, Unsplash].

 I doubt I’ll be getting any sleep after writing this…

 Carlile House has acted as an orphanage, remand house, school, hostel and more since it was built in the 1880s.
 It sits empty today since the 1970s.
 Rumours say a fire once killed around 43 children here, but confirmation cannot be found.
 However, passers by have reported hearing children crying from the empty building, and others claim the ghost of a nurse who died in the fire reappears as a ghost inside the building.
 Spooky, spooky stuff.